Fi5t/NimbusSRP-Android/README.txt

 	* Includes a set of pre-computed safe primes 'N' of various bitsizes (256-bit, 512-bit, etc.)

-	* Interfaces to allow definition of custom routines for the password key 'x', the server evidence message 'M1' and the client evidence message 'M2'.
+	* Interfaces to allow definition of custom routines for the password key 'x', the hash routine, the server evidence message 'M1' and the client evidence message 'M2'.

 	* No external package dependencies.